 If you’re in the automotive industry, developer and security teams should conduct a full inventory of applications and systems that could be compromised.
 Once everyone is on the same page about what needs to be protected, carefully choose a security vendor that has the tools capable of meeting security needs without slowing down developers or forcing them to start at square one.
 Integration into existing architectures and services is key for developers to continue building on pace with the evolving connected car industry.

 Here are our overarching cybersecurity strategy recommendations for DevSecOps teams going into 2022:

 - Go back to security fundamentals: We’re talking about the shared responsibility model, AWS and Azure Well-Architected frameworks, open source code scanning, and automating configuration checks.

 - Harden server security and access control: Surprisingly, the janitor does not need access to your most top-secret projects.
 Only give access to those who need it to do their job.

 - Prioritize visibility: To help developers build secure apps, security teams need full visibility to make sure nothing malicious slipped in during the build process.
-Awareness of all cloud providers, accounts, and services minimises risks and misconfigurations.
+Awareness of all cloud providers, accounts, and services minimizes risks and misconfigurations.

 Perhaps the most important recommendation is finding the right security tools and partners to consolidate and streamline security efforts as you continue to grow and evolve.
-Look into platforms with customisable APIs, robust third-party integrations, and automation.
+Look into platforms with customizable APIs, robust third-party integrations, and automation.
 Just in case you don’t know where to start your search… take a look at our extensive Trend Micro Cloud One™ documentation.